vmware-archive/cbapi/client_apis/README.md

 A sensor structure has the following fields:

-- `id`: this sensor's id
+- `id`: the sensor id of this sensor
 - `build_id`: the sensor version installed on this endpoint.
 From the `/api/builds/` endpoint
-- `build_version_string`: Human-readable string of the host's installed sensor version
+- `build_version_string`: Human-readable string of the sensor version
-- `uptime`: Host's uptime in seconds
+- `uptime`: Endpoint uptime in seconds
-- `systemvolume_total_size`: size in bytes of the computer's system volumn
+- `systemvolume_total_size`: size, in bytes, of system volume of endpoint on which sensor in installed
 - `systemvolume_free_size`: bytes free on the system volume
 - `os_environment_display_string`: Human-readable string of the installed OS
 - `os_environment_id`: the operating system installed on this computer.
 From the internal table.
 - `physical_memory_size`: size in bytes of physical memory
-- `computer_dns_name`: this computer's DNS name
+- `computer_dns_name`: the DNS name of the endpoint on which the sensor is installed
 - `computer_name`: NetBIOS name of this computer
 - `sensor_health_message`: Human-readable string indicating sensor's self-reported status
 - `computer_sid`: Machine SID of this host
 - `event_log_flush_time`: See below.
 - `last_checkin_time`: Last communication with this computer in server-local time and zone
 - `network_adapters`: A pipe-delimited list list of IP,MAC pairs for each network interface
-- `sensor_health_status`: sensor's self-reported health score, from 0 to 100.
+- `sensor_health_status`: self-reported health score, from 0 to 100.
 Higher numbers better
 - `registration_time`: Time this sensor originally registered in server-local time and zone
 - `next_checkin_time`: Next expected communication from this computer in server-local time and zone
 - `boot_id`: A sequential counter of boots since the sensor was installed